zonneplan/KiBot/README.md

   * Type: `svg_sch_print`
   * Description: Exports the schematic in a vectorized graphics format.
                  This is a format to document your schematic.
+                 This output is what you get from the 'File/Plot' menu in eeschema.
   * Valid keys:
     - **`comment`**: [string=''] A comment for documentation purposes.
 It helps to identify the output.
     - **`dir`**: [string='./'] Output directory for the generated files.